The Fort St John campus JOHSC is comprised of the following people as of January 1, 2019:

 If the JOHSC is unable to reach agreement on a matter relating to the health and safety of everyone at the workplace, a co-chair of the JOHSC may report this to the WorkSafe BC, which may investigate and attempt to resolve the matter.

-If WorkSafe BC considers that the committee is unable to reach agreement on a matter relating to the health or safety of workers at the workplace, WorkSafe BC on its own initiative, may investigate the matter and attempt to resolve the matter.
+If WorkSafe BC considers that the committee is unable to reach agreement on the matter relating to the health or safety of workers at the workplace, WorkSafe BC on its own initiative, may investigate the matter and attempt to resolve the matter.

 All joint committee members must receive eight hours of training and instruction on the following topics: